Inside: Five tips for how to lead a classroom art discussion that will get your students thinking about and enjoying works of art.

 Enjoying art and the desire to share that joy is why you became an art teacher.
 This is the dream!
 A teacher’s enthusiasm is especially beneficial to a classroom art discussion.
 Your passion will spread to your class.
 Celebrate the process of discovering an artwork together and delight in your students as they show their creative, thoughtful, humorous selves.

-This post is a part of The Art Ed Blogger’s Network: Monthly Tips and Inspiration from Art Teacher Blogs.
-On the first Tuesday each month, each of these art teacher blogs will post their best ideas on the same topic.
+This post was originally a part of The Art Ed Blogger’s Network: Monthly Tips and Inspiration from Art Teacher Blogs.

 Participating Art Teacher Blogs: